macho-catt/tote/README.md

 ## Todo

 - [ ] Incorporate testing with Github Actions after a push / pull request
-- [ ] Image for SEO
 - [ ] Loading screen
-- [ ] Potentially switch from SSR (server side render) to a statically generated site with on-demand revalidation.
-This option would need to use local storage instead of memory for storing the list of quotes